cybergeist0/Pack-It/README.md

 # Pack-It: The Optimal Suitcase Organizer

 **PackIt** is an intelligent suitcase organization application that helps users efficiently pack their suitcases by suggesting optimal item placements, folding methods, and estimated weights and volumes.
-Using advanced AI technology and online search capabilities, **PackIt** minimizes the need for user input by automatically fetching dimensions and weight estimates for items.
+Using advanced AI technology and online search capabilities, **Pack-It** minimizes the need for user input by automatically fetching dimensions and weight estimates for items.

 ## Features
 - **Automatic Item Dimension & Weight Fetching**: Searches the web to gather item dimensions and weights based on minimal user input.